webfx-project/.github/profile/README.md

 ## Relation with Modality

-The current development of WebFX is now mainly supported by [Modality](https://github.com/modalityproject/modality), another open-source project on GitHub (*click on the link to know more about it*).
+The current development of WebFX is now mainly supported by [Modality](https://github.com/modalityproject/modality), another open-source project on GitHub (*click on the link for more details*).
 Modality will be the first Enterprise level application based on WebFX.
 These 2 projects are supporting each other.
 WebFX provides the 100% Java full-stack cross-platform solution Modality was looking for, and Modality is the main contributor to the WebFX Stack and WebFX Extras repositories.
 It will also greatly help the WebFX project by demonstrating its capabilities for Enterprise level applications.